franknoirot/franknoirot.github.io/about.md

 - If you don't document it, it doesn't exist.
 - ...

-I built this using [jekyll](https://jekyllrb.com/) with a slightly modified version of the [minima theme](https://github.com/jekyll/minima).
+I built this using [jekyll](https://jekyllrb.com/) with a custom layout built using [Bootstrap](http://getbootstrap.com/).
 It's hosted using the graciously free [Github Pages](https://pages.github.com/) platform.